influxdata/telegraf/plugins/inputs/sql/README.md

 ## Datatypes:
 Using field_cols list the values are converted by the go database driver implementation.
-In some cases this automatic conversion is not what we wxpect, therefore you can force the destination datatypes specifing the columns in the bool/int/float/time_fields lists, then if possible the plugin converts the data.
+In some cases this automatic conversion is not what we expect, therefore you can force the destination datatypes specifing the columns in the bool/int/float/time_fields lists, then if possible the plugin converts the data.
+All field lists can contain an regex for column name matching.
 If an error in conversion occurs then telegraf exits, therefore a --test run is suggested.

 ## Tested Databases
-Actually I run the plugin using oci8,mysql and mssql The mechanism for get the timestamp from a table column has known problems
+Actually I run the plugin using oci8,mysql,mssql,postgres,sqlite3

 ## Example for collect multiple counters defined as COLUMNS in a table (vertical counter structure):
 Here we read a table where each counter is on a different row.
 Each row contains a column with the name of the counter (counter_name) and a column with his value (cntr_value) and some other columns that we use as tags  (instance_name,object_name)